NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 ### 1. Data Retrieval / Cleansing / Storing

-Three main Python scripts :
+Python & SQL scripts :
 - Extract all available API data via GraphQL queries for all or specific exchanges and companies.
 - Data is retrieved in JSON format, which is then flattened, cleansed, and transformed into dataframes using various methods.
 - Once the dataframes are ready, they are inserted into the PostgreSQL database, considering table schemas, unique constraints, and conflict handling.